-Next, I purchased a Panasonic G85 with a 4/3rds sensor.
+Next, I purchased a Panasonic G85 with a 4/3rds imager.
 Better, but not good enough.
 Also, the Panasonic was not a travel camera.
 It was a "standard" camera with interchangeable lenses - and that made it awkward to carry.

-I still wasn't satisfied with the 4/3rds sensor and eventually purchased a Nikon D7500 with an APS-C sensor - the last step before full frame.
+I still wasn't satisfied with the 4/3rds imager and eventually purchased a Nikon D7500 with an APS-C imager - the last step before full frame.
 I shot our Adriatic trip with the Nikon.
 Nice camera, decent low light performance, but big and awkward to carry.
 Also, it uses a mirror and each shot is fairly noisy with the mirror snapping up and then back down.
 Mirrorless cameras are a lot quieter.

 After we returned from the Adriatic trip I heard of the work companies were doing with computational photography.
 Actually, I learned of it from the announcements of the Google Pixel 4 smartphone.
 So I bought one of the Pixel 4 phones.
 With the computational photography techniques the Pixel 4 could produce some very good pictures in difficult lighting conditions.

 But I use an iPhone, not an Android phone.
 With further research I learned that Apple was doing many of the techniques in the iPhone 11.
 So I returned the Pixel 4 and purchased an iPhone 11 Pro.

 And that's what I'm using to shoot the photos for this trip.